offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-docker.md

 __Heads Up__
 {: .label .label-red }

-Offen will run without these values being set and try to fall back to a local `sendmail` install, yet please be aware that if you rely on any of the above features email delivery will be __unreliable if not configured correctly__.
-You can always add this at a later time though.
+Offen will start without these values being set, but you will not be able to reset your password or invite new users without email being set up correctly.
+If you want to skip it for now, you can always add these at a later time though.

 ---